3dcitydb/3dcitydb-docs/source/impexp/db-operations/db-bbox.rst

 The calculation of the bounding box is based on the values stored in the ENVELOPE column of the CITYOBJECT table.
-If this column is NULL or contains an incorrect value (e.g., in case the value could not correctly filled during import or the geometry representation of a city object has been changed), then the resulting bounding box will be wrong and subsequent operations might not provide the expected result.
+If this column is NULL or contains an incorrect value (e.g., in case the value could not correctly be filled during import or the geometry representation of a city object has been changed), then the resulting bounding box will be wrong and subsequent operations might not provide the expected result.
 To fix the ENVELOPE values in the database, simply let the Importer/Exporter